Gizmotronn/starsailors/earth-ch-3.md

 Menteth took a step back.
 "The Premier has sent a communique.
 He needs to talk to you."
 At that moment, alarms started blaring.
 Menteth's aid, Roux [Emilien Roux] was beside Menteth in an instant.
 "Sir, we're under attack by pirates.
 We need to move the fleet!" exclaimed Roux.

 Menteth turned away and pulled out his comlink.
-Sure enough, there were pirates. *How  curious*, he thought. *For them to know we're here they must have been from the Commonwealth...*
+Sure enough, there were pirates, bright red dots on the screen symbolising the attack cruisers. *How  curious*, he thought. *For them to know we're here they must have been from the Commonwealth...*

 "Sir!
 They've bought an ion cannon, and they've almost finished charging it.
 We'll be gone if they strike us!"
 Roux pleaded.
 "What are your commands?"

+Menteth snapped out of it.
+Pirates or commonwealth, if the opposition struck with the ion cannon they'd be long gone.
+Ion cannons are large weapons that fry a spaceship.
+It doesn't destroy it, but the cannon renders the ship inoperable - cannons, sublight drives and the hyperspace engines won't work.

 Starrix looked over the bridge and his men coolly.